SwiftCham/Computational_Theory/README.md

 This task implements and compares different algorithms for finding prime numbers, showcasing fundamental concepts in number theory and algorithm optimization.

 **Algorithm 1: Sieve of Eratosthenes**
 The Sieve of Eratosthenes is an ancient algorithm dating back to 240 BCE.
-It efficiently finds all prime numbers up to a given limit by systematically eliminating multiples of each prime.
+It efficiently finds all prime numbers up to a given limit by systematically eliminating multiples of each prime an optimised implementaion can be found on the "GeeksForGeeks" website [4].

 **Implementation Details:**
 ```python